fbpx

 Day 10 - Udaipur - Overnight Train

 Awaken your senses this morning with a visit to a local market to browse fragrant stalls and collect ingredients for a cooking class, where you’ll learn how to prepare a traditional north Indian thali meal.
 Thali varies depending on which region it’s prepared in, and as you’re in Udaipur, you’ll make a vegetarian thali.
-Typical dishes include rice, dahl, vegetables, roti, papad (deep-fried flat bread), curd (yoghurt), small amounts of chutney or pickle, and a sweet dish to top it off.
+Typical dishes include rice, dahl, vegetables, roti, papad (deep-fried flat bread), curd (yoghurt), small amounts of chutney or pickle and a sweet dish to top it off.
 After all that cooking, enjoy the fruits of your labour for lunch.
-Afterwards, transfer by private vehicle to the Abu Road train station.
+After, head to the Abu Road train station.
 Tonight, you’ll board an overnight train bound for one of India's great cities – Mumbai.
 The train will depart late evening and arrive after midday tomorrow.

 Day 11 - Mumbai

 Arrive in Mumbai after your overnight train, reaching your hotel by mid-afternoon.
 Known as Bombay until its name change in 1995, Mumbai is India's commercial capital and largest city.
 Some would say that Mumbai is also the food capital of India.
 This is the heart of Marathi cuisine, but you’ll also find huge culinary diversity that celebrates regional cuisines from across the country.
 In the late afternoon, wander down Marine Drive to Chowpatty Beach.
-Enjoy the sunset and snack on bhel puri (tangy puffed rice and vegetable chaat), pav bhaji and other renowned Mumbai street foods.
+Enjoy the sunset and feast on a dinner made of bhel puri (tangy puffed rice and vegetable chaat), pav bhaji dahi papadi and other renowned Mumbai street foods.

 Day 12 - Mumbai

 Time for some sightseeing and soaking up the atmosphere of this incredible metropolis.
-Marvel at the remarkable Mahalaxmi Dhobi Ghat.
-At 140 years old, it's Mumbai's oldest laundry, and with over 1000 troughs, it’s also the world’s largest open-air, human-powered one.
-Next, take in some of the city’s key landmarks, including World Heritage-listed historic railway station, Chhatrapati Shivaji Terminus, and the bustling Crawford Markets.
+See the remarkable Mahalaxmi Dhobi Ghat – at 140 years old this is Mumbai's oldest laundry, and with over 1000 troughs, it’s also the world’s largest open-air, human-powered one.
+Next, take in some of the city’s key landmarks, including the UNESCO World Heritage-listed historic railway station, Chhatrapati Shivaji Terminus, and the bustling Crawford Markets.
 For lunch, seek out a restaurant known for serving Parsi cuisine, whose community is largely concentrated in Mumbai.
 The Parsi peoples are descendants of Zoroastrians who are believed to have emigrated from Persia to India in the 10th century.
-Enjoy a post-lunch stroll to the Gateway of India, a monument built to commemorate the landing of King-Emperor George V, the first British monarch to visit India, followed by a browse of the Colaba street market.
+Enjoy a post-lunch stroll to the Gateway of India – a monument built to commemorate the landing of King-Emperor George V, the first British monarch to visit India – followed by a browse of the Colaba street market.
 The rest of the afternoon and the evening are free for your own food adventures.
-Perhaps take high tea at the iconic Taj Hotel, or stake out one of the fabulous restaurants in this city which cater for all budgets.
-Your group leader will have plenty of suggestions on where to eat the night away!

 Day 13 - Goa

 Take a flight from Mumbai to Goa.
 The locals say that time moves more slowly in Goa, so this is a good opportunity to enjoy a bit of tranquillity in an often-frenetic country.
 Tinged with a Portuguese flavour, the state of Goa is blessed with lovely beaches, rich traditions, World Heritage-listed buildings and mouth-watering food.
-Goa's dense forested areas and favourable climate also make it a perfect location to grow the spices liberally used in its cuisine.
-Visit a spice farm and learn how they are grown, harvested, processed and prepared for use in food and Ayurvedic medicine.
-See how these spices come together over a freshly cooked lunch at the spice farm before returning to Goa.
+After a little rest, venture out for an orientation walk with your tour leader.
+Enjoy the evening by the Goan beach.

 Day 14 - Goa